Expert non-surgical treatments for excessive sweating treatments in Bergen County, NJ and the Tri-State Area

 If you suffer with excessive, uncontrollable underarm sweating, we can help.
 Call our office at 201-265-1300 to schedule a personalized consultation with Dr. Rebecca Baxt.

-Request Your Consultation Appointment Now »
+Request Your Hyperhidrosis Consultation Appointment Now »

 *Results may vary for different patients and are not guaranteed.